 Discussion

 The results are not as expected.
-For the upper halves, which were placed in auxin it was expected, that some adventitious roots will grow.
-That did not happen.
+For the upper halves which were placed in auxin it was expected that some adventitious roots will grow.
+This was not the case.
 A possible explanation for this observation is, that the concentration of auxin was too high, which led to an inhibition of the root growth.
 The fact, that one of the upper halves, which was treated with water, grew adventitious roots, supports this explanation, because this seedling should have had a lower concentration of auxin.

-The lower halves of the bean seedlings showed a little difference in the growth of adventitious roots between the two treatments.
-However, it was not a great difference.
-The ones which were treated with auxin solution grew slightly more adventitious roots, which was expected by virtue of the growth promoting effect of auxin.
+The lower halves of the bean seedlings showed a minor difference in the growth of adventitious roots between the two treatments: The ones which were treated with auxin solution grew slightly more adventitious roots, which was expected by virtue of the growth promoting effect of auxin.

 The difference between the upper and lower halves can be explained by the fact, that the tip of the upper halves produced more auxin than the root tips of the lower halves.
 This led to a higher concentration of auxin in the upper halves, which caused the inhibition of growth.